To Help People Know God, Find Freedom, Discover Purpose & Make A Difference

-Everyone has a next step.
-We believe your next step is one of these 4 purposes.
-These present a clear roadmap for what the Bible says about spiritual growth and how we can help you take the next step in your journey.
+Faith is a journey and everyone has a next step.
+These present a clear roadmap for what the Bible says about spiritual growth and how we can take next steps together.

 The first step to knowing God, is learning more about Him.
 If you would like to know God, consider attending a weekend at one of our locations.